Course coordinator for BIO 211

 - What qualities are the people reading this letter looking for?
 For example, intellectual ability, communication skills, teamwork, problem solving, etc..
 You may need to do some research to figure this out.

 - Provide examples that I can personally attest to that demonstrate the qualities you listed in the previous question.
 (If there are no examples, you should ask someone else to write the letter).
+This part is strongest if some examples are unique to you, rather than something the whole class did.

 - Optional: Is there anything else you would like me to address or that you think would help me write a stronger letter?